 Customer loyalty is the product of great customer experience.
 And in many cases, your company’s customer experience becomes your brand—think Zappos, Amazon, and USAA, for example.
 Its importance in the business world has elevated, which means investment dollars and scrutiny have likely increased along with it.

-So where to start?
+So where to start with customer engagement management?
 Where everything starts—with data.
-It is the key enabler of a superior customer experience.
+It is the key enabler of a superior customer experience and an optimized customer engagement platform.
 Yet a common pitfall for those in charge of the customer experience is that they think only of the data within their sphere of influence.
 Marketers look at marketing data.
 Customer service leaders look at customer service data.
 Instead, data needs to be considered within the context of the individual customer, not business unit.
 And it’s up to the company to source or connect whatever data is needed to enable a great customer experience.

 Depending on if you’re a B2C or B2B company, an online or brick-and-mortar business, and depending on the business you’re in, you will have different types of data to work with.
 That’s why the idea of customer context will help guide decision making.
 The goal is to leverage data in the moment, within the context of the individual and your relationship to him or her—who they are, where they are, what we already know about them, and potentially what they are doing.
 For example, Nordstrom has immediate relevant interaction potential if it knows that Frank (identity), who has previously purchased several Eton shirts (history), is currently shopping in the men’s department (location/context) at Nordstrom in Scottsdale, Arizona.
 The key is being able to access and leverage appropriate data in the moment to build customer support.